Books by Sampo!

 This Date in MSTory is copyright 2025. © All rights reserved.
 Do not reproduce This Date in MSTory items in any form without express written permission from the authors.

-Thanks to Jason for the heads up!
+The Mirror has the story.
+Thanks to Gordon for the heads up.